unplugin/unplugin-icons/README.md

     // ...other options
 ```

-For Vite based Embroider applications, add the Icon plugin to the plugin array in `vite.config.js`:
+For Vite applications, add the Icon plugin to the plugins array in `vite.config.js`:

 ```ts
 import { classicEmberSupport, ember, extensions } from '@embroider/vite'